rajrxo/Semantic-Sorter/README.md

 follow the steps below to get the sorter running.

+Install Python(skip this if you have python already installed)

+### Windows
+winget install Python.Python.3.12

+### Mac or Linux
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+(run the commands homebrew asks you to run) brew install python

+### step 0 Set directory to the folder Semantic_Sorter.py is

+cd /path/to/the/folder/wherescriptis

 ### step 1 create virtual environment (optional but recommended)

 python -m venv venv